lubuntu-team/manual/source/5/5.4/window_management.rst

 -   Iconify :guilabel:`-` hides/minimizes the window making it only appear on the task bar of the Panel.
 It can be recalled by clicking on the application on the task bar, or cycling through open windows with :kbd:`ALT + Tab`.
 Another way to Iconify is to middle click on the tittlebar.
 -   Maximize resizes the window to fill the entire screen.
--   Close :guilabel:`x` attempts to close the window unless a dialog asks for to save or the program is not responding.
+-   Close circled :guilabel:`x` attempts to close the window unless a dialog asks for to save or the program is not responding.

 .. image:: window_corner.png